-8. DEFERRED COMPENSATION
+DEFERRED COMPENSATION

-- a) On June 1, 2005, the Company entered into a consulting agreement with two consultants whereby the consultants were issued 4,600,000 common shares at \$0.13 per share.
+On June 1, 2005 the Company entered into a consulting agreement with two consultants whereby the consultants were issued 4,600,000 common shares at \$0.13 per share.
 The terms of the agreements are for 6 months.
 Amortization is taken on a monthly basis over the term of the agreement.
-As at December 31, 2005, this amount was fully amortized. - b) On August 15, 2005, the Company entered into consulting agreements with two consultants, whereby the consultants were to be issued shares on certain dates over the 8 month terms of the agreements. - c) On December 1, 2005, these consultants were issued 1,060,000 common shares at \$0.17 per share on an accelerated basis.
-Amortization is taken on a monthly basis over the remainder of the terms.
+As at March 31, 2006, this amount was fully amortized.

+On August 15, 2005 the Company entered into consulting agreements with two consultants, whereby the consultants were to be issued shares on certain dates over the 8 month terms of the agreements.